• Skip to primary navigation

 Blueberry Hand Pies

-If you love blueberry desserts as much as I do, you might also like Creamy Blueberry Cheesecake, Blueberry Scones and Blueberry Cream Cheese Pastries
+If you love blueberry desserts as much as I do, you might also like Creamy Blueberry Cheesecake, Blueberry Scones and Blueberry Cream Cheese Pastries.

-The pastry is sturdy enough to hold in your hand, hence the name hand pie, and wonderfully flakey, buttery and crispy, all at once.
+• Flaky and Sturdy: The pastry is sturdy enough to hold in your hand, hence the name hand pie, and wonderfully flakey, buttery and crispy, all at once.
 It browns nicely on the bottom too.

 Blueberry Hand Pies